Monegasque nationals and foreign nationals residing in Monaco are not subject to personal income tax in Monaco.

 Corporate taxation: business profits tax

-A business profits tax is the only direct corporate taxation levied in the Principality of Monaco.
+The business profit tax (Impôt sur les Bénéfices) is the only direct corporate taxation levied in the Principality of Monaco.

 Companies earning over 75% of their revenue within the Principality of Monaco are thus not liable for business profits tax.